1shChheda/AI-Task-Agent-Project/README.md

 Here are some example tasks you can try:

-- "Create a simple Python web server and run it"
 - "Generate a React component for a contact form"
 - "Find and list all .txt files in the current directory"
 - "Create a simple calculator program in Python"